Writing for the web course – customised staff training

 People are ruthless online – if you don’t grab their attention within three seconds, they’re gone.

-Taught by a former Sydney Morning Herald editor, this hands-on writing for the web course will teach you how to:
+This hands-on writing for the web course will teach you how to:

-• write clear and compelling online content
+• create clear and compelling online content

 • apply usability (UX) principles to make your writing more effective and increase conversions